Expert care closer to home

 People living with long term conditions are better supported through this improved access to specialist care.
 It gives patients confidence to manage and monitor their condition at home without the need to attend hospital on a regular basis.

-More detailed specialty specific guidance is also available through the Outpatient Transformation FutureNHS workspace along with FAQ’s and a selection of other support tools and resources.
+More detailed specialty specific guidance is also available through the Outpatient transformation FutureNHS workspace (this platform requires a log in) along with FAQ’s and a selection of other support tools and resources.